jlasedilla/ar-fe-onboarding/docs/cfs/fe/guides-component-documentation.md

 ![StorybookDocs](/images/storybook1.jpg)

-You can play/interact with the component by either using the `Docs` or the individual stories (Ex. `Default`).
+You can play/interact with the component by either using the `Docs` or the individual stories (In the above example `Default`).